 Develop A Closer Marriage

-Often, when couples enter marriage therapy, a part of the reason is that they've drifted apart.
+Often when couples enter marriage therapy, the reason is that they've drifted apart.
 They don't feel that closeness they shared when they first got married.
 In fact, going to couples' therapy may be the first thing they've done together for a long time.

 As they listen and learn from each other, they begin to feel like a team again.
 If their therapist suggests they spend more time enjoying each other's company, they may even begin to feel romantic again.

 Work Toward Healing Old Wounds

 Many couples come to a point that they can't move forward with their marriage until the old heal wounds they've caused each other.
 Perhaps one of them has been unfaithful,and the other still feels hurt.
 The one who cheated may feel that they'll pay for their mistake for the rest of their life.
 Rather than healing over time, the wounds are still as painful as ever.

 By healing these old hurts, the couple has a chance to become closer and renew their commitment to the relationship.
 It won't be easy, but with a skilled therapist, they can move past their resentment and feel trustful of each other again.